neomake/neomake/README.md

 let g:neomake_makeclean_maker = { 'exe': 'make', 'args': ['clean'] }
 ```

-An example of a directory makers is the [cargo] for Rust, which you should run
+An example of a directory maker is the [cargo] for Rust, which you should run
 as `:Neomake! cargo`.
 This runs `cargo`, which both installs dependencies (like
 PHP's composer or Node.js's NVM) and compiles the project by calling `rustc`.